Solo Travel in Mongolia

 Burial mounds are most commonly found widely scattered in Mongolia; most contain animal bones but some have human remains.
 This area is also home to more than 40 species of mammal including the snow leopard, wild boat, and Asiatic ibex, and you can reach here by plane at the Ulaangom airfield.

-The countryside is so different from the capital so do venture outside of Ulaanbaatar to experience the real Mongolia whether it's on a tour or independently.
+When you visit Mongolia, the countryside is so different from the capital so do venture outside of Ulaanbaatar to experience the real Mongolia whether it's on a tour in Mongolia or independently.
+Travel to Mongolia for history, nature and a truly cultural experience.

 Best Mongolia Tours

-Mongolia can be a bit challenging so you may feel more comfortable in a group, G Adventures is a responsible tour company that mainly caters towards budget travellers.
+Traveling Mongolia can be a bit challenging so you may feel more comfortable with recommended Mongolian tour companies in a group.
+G Adventures is a responsible tour company that mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 Accommodation in Mongolia